Efficiencies and Cost-Savings Achieved with Blockchain Technology in the Public Sector

 Despite India’s infamous hostility towards cryptocurrencies, Indian Prime Minister Narendra Modi has recently welcomed the rapid adoption of emerging technology like blockchain and IoT in workplaces.
-Local authorities are following suit and In Andhra Pradesh in India, for example, in Fintech Valley Vizag, blockchain systems are being used for land registration records and for vehicle registration.
+For example, local authorities are following suit in Andhra Pradesh, India, as blockchain systems are being used for land registration records and for vehicle registration.
 In Ghana, IBM is working with the government to develop blockchain technology for land administration while in 2018 The Republic of Georgia started to look at introducing smart contracts in real estate registrations to enhance transparency and efficiency and reduce costs.

-Digital identities and credentials on the blockchain remain among the best real use cases currently available and when it comes to academic documentation digitally and cryptographically signed, the University of Nicosia and the MIT are pioneers in the sector.
+Digital identities and credentials on the blockchain remain among the best real use cases currently available and when it comes to academic documentation digitally and cryptographically signed, the University of Nicosia and MIT are pioneers in the sector.
 Academic achievement is simply another kind of value.
-In the same way, as a financial transaction is time-stamped in the ledger with data about the sender, the receiver and the amount transacted, the academic credentialing as well is recorded with an issuer, a receiver, and a one-way hash of the content that can be used for verification.
+In the same way, as a financial transaction is time-stamped in the ledger with data about the sender, the receiver, and the amount transacted, the academic credentialing as well is recorded with an issuer, a receiver, and a one-way hash of the content that can be used for verification.

 Tel +357 70007828